Spectrality of Prime Size Tiles: Preliminaries

 One may also verify the \emph{Poisson summation formula} below:

 where $H\lhd \mathbb Z_n^d$ is a subgroup and

-is its \emph{orthogonal group} in $\mathbb Z_n^d$.
-That\eqref{EqPoisson} holds for cyclic subgroups is quite trivial, while non-cyclic subgroups can be viewed as products of cyclic ones, its orthogonal set is then the intersection over orthogonal sets of its cyclic factors.
+is its \emph{orthogonal group} in $\mathbb Z_n^d$. \eqref{EqPoisson} can be first established on cyclic subgroups (which is quite trivial), then since non-cyclic subgroups are products of cyclic ones, its orthogonal set is simply the intersection over orthogonal sets of its cyclic factors.